Mad at the World: Band members

 Frontman Roger Rose was a mail carrier in southern California, although his MySpace page currently lists him as living in Dallas/Ft.
 Worth, TX.
 He started MATW as a synthpop band due to the absence of this type of music in the Christian market (he has cited Depeche Mode as an influence).
-Because of difficulties in playing this music live, Roger then turned the band toward a more hard rock type of music.
+Because of difficulties in playing this music live, Rose then turned the band toward a more hard rock type of music.
 Finally, he settled on an alternative rock style of music for the last two studio releases.